Dueris/OriginsPaper/API-DOCS.md

 To register a Condition, you must first go through the ConditionExecutor to access the conditions `register` method.
 Each Condition class has its respective ConditionFactory class.
 A ConditionFactory is a builder for creating, registering, and calling Conditions.
-Conditions in GenesisMC are defined by a NamepacedKey as the associated type, and a Predicate to define if the condition is true or not.
+Conditions in OriginsPaper are defined by a NamepacedKey as the associated type, and a Predicate to define if the condition is true or not.
 Each Condition type category has its own ConditionFactory.

 ```java